QubesOS/qubes-core-admin-client/doc/manpages/qvm-run.rst

    Do not filter terminal escape sequences.
 This is DANGEROUS when output is a terminal emulator.
 See :option:`--filter-escape-chars` for explanation.

+.. option:: --no-shell

+   Treat *COMMAND* as a command to be executed directly, not passed to a shell.
+This is default if there are additional arguments to `qvm-run`.

 Authors
 -------